Dutchy365/BlogBytes/content/blog/20240228AllocateBudgetPeriodicallyPowerFx.md

 The budget allocation calculation discussed in this blog allows you to solve this mismatch and it also enables you to easily switch between different time contexts.

 ## End result
-The end result consists of a form in which the details can be entered and the calculation can be done for different timeunits.
+The final outcome comprises a form where users can input details and perform calculations for various time units.

 ![End result](/images/20240228AllocateBudgetPeriodicallyPowerFx/Endresult.webp)